Updated 3-5-26

 “In fact, anytime you change your water for routine maintenance is a good time for a purge cleaning.”

-Keith adds that, in the case of closed down hot tubs, the spa will have to be filled with water before adding the purge.
+MIKE adds that, in the case of closed down hot tubs, the spa will have to be filled with water before adding the purge.

 how-to-clean-a-hot-tub